XPRIZE-Snowflake/main_drone_software/README.md

 # Code Organization:

 ## Src:
-All current and future packages will be found in the src folder.
+All current and future packages will be found in the **/src** folder.

 ### custom_msgs
 This folder houses the custom message files for the repository.
 This will to publish custom message types and recieve the necessary data.